mikeAdamss/tidychef/jupyterbook/how-to-use-this-book.md

 - **[Chapter 3: Advanced](https://mikeadamss.github.io/tidychef/advanced.html)** is for those looking to extend TidyChef or integrate it into broader tooling.
 This chapter is optional but valuable for power users and developers.

-- The **[Technical Reference](https://mikeadamss.github.io/tidychef/technical.html)** is a detailed API guide, primarily intended for developers.

 ## A Note on Terminology

 - TidyChef often uses the phrase "Excel reference" or the function `excel_ref()`.
 This has **nothing** to do with Microsoft Excel or spreadsheets.
 It's simply a practical convention—saying “Excel reference C3” is immediately understandable, whereas “x offset 2, y offset 4” is not.